Published by Andrea Hartstein The Indoor Aeroplane The Indoor Aeroplane

 Welcome to the Indoor Aeroplane pages!

 This site is focused on the Swedish indoor free flight flying scene, although there will be some outdoor freeflight, and possibly some international content too.
-The site is designed to work well in any browser (i.e basic HTML, no javascript), but with the advent of personal high speed internet connections and increasingly sharper monitors, I have taken the opportunity to include photos of quite high resolution in the photo gallery.
+The site is designed to work well in any browser (i.e basic HTML, no javascript), but with the advent of personal high speed internet connections, I have taken the opportunity to include photos of quite high resolution in the photo gallery.

 Most of the visitors here are probably already active indoor flyers themselves, but for those of you who are not, here's a short "what's it all about"-section.

-A common question about free flight models is "Don't they just fly straight into the wall and break?".
+A common question about indoor free flight models is "Don't they just fly straight into the wall and crash?".
 The answer is that they are trimmed to fly in circles, and if they do happen to hit a wall, they (at least the duration models) are light and slow enough to avoid damage.
+In addition, it is actually possible to steer even a free-flying model if it flies slow enough.
+By touching a wingtip with either a long pole, or a string held aloft by a balloon, lightweight duration models can be made to change direction if they are heading towards a wall or some other danger.
+Scale models can not be steered in this fashion, they fly much too fast.

 [Powered by FreeBSD] Last updated: